PatoFlamejanteTV/Pseudohalogen/README.txt

 #                               # (safety version)
 #################################

-If you don't know what is the Holzer.exe file do, then do not run, and delete the file.
+If you don't know what is the Pseudohalogen.exe file do, then do not run, and delete the file.
 This program is a malware.
 This will destroy your system.